BJConway/thm_writeups/challenges/frank-herby.md

 nginx-deployment-7b548976fd-77v4r   1/1     Running   2          11d
 ```

-So we've find a running pod, but this doesn't give us the image definition used to build its containers - this requires another kubectl command to output the pod's configuraiton in yaml, revealing an image available at a local registry running on localhost:32000 :
+So we've found a running pod, but this doesn't give us the image definition used to build its containers - this requires another kubectl command to output the pod's configuration in yaml, revealing an image available at a local registry running on localhost:32000 :

 ```console
 frank@dev-01:~$ microk8s kubectl get pod nginx-deployment-7b548976fd-77v4r -o yaml